This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy has enough suitably trained team members to provide the services that it offers.
 And they manage the workload in a safe manner.
-There is no ongoing structured training for its team members so they may not keep their skills and knowledge up to date.
+The pharmacy does not provide ongoing structured training for its team members, so they may not keep their skills and knowledge up to date.

 Principle 3.
 Premises